needle-mirror/com.unity.entities/Documentation~/systems-entity-command-buffer-automatic-playback.md

 [!code-cs[conversion](../DocCodeSamples.Tests/EntityCommandBuffers.cs#ecb_from_ecbsystem)]

+In the case of a `SystemBase` system, the unmanaged world can be accessed like this: `World.Unmanaged`.

 >[!IMPORTANT]
 >Don't manually play back or dispose of an `EntityCommandBuffer` that you've created with an `EntityCommandBufferSystem`.
 The `EntityCommandBufferSystem` does both for you when it runs.